EcoPlanet Property Services

 Usually, no. March can be a practical time because winter grime has built up and spring schedules are not fully booked yet.
 The key is choosing the right day and using a method that matches the surface, then allowing safe drying time in high-traffic areas.

-Next step: If you want, EcoPlanet can recommend a scope and timing that fits your building’s access and traffic patterns.
+Next step: EcoPlanet can recommend a scope and timing that fits your building’s access and traffic patterns.

 It depends on surface area, buildup, access, and whether you are sweeping, washing, scrubbing, or doing all three.
 Most buildings get the best results by working in phases, so key routes stay open while work is underway.